 Foreign investors irrespective of individual or institutional ones, may hold or acquire, in theory, up to 100% stake in all types of local companies, except for some special cases where the investment is made in specific business sectors (e.g. banking) or in public companies operating in a sector where business is conditional for foreign investors and detailed provisions on foreign ownership are not yet available (up to 49%), or the listed or public company’s charter limits foreign ownership and the State Securities Commission of Vietnam (“SSC”) has been reported thereon.
-The current laws recognize and treat the foreign-invested companies (which have member(s) or shareholder(s) being foreign entities) with foreign stakes of less than 51% of the charter capital similar to entirely Vietnamese-invested companies.
+Generally, the current laws recognize and treat the foreign-invested companies (which have member(s) or shareholder(s) being foreign entities) with foreign stakes of 50% or less of the charter capital, or a partnership has not a majority of partners being foreign individuals, similar to entirely Vietnamese-invested companies, when they establish new subsidiary/ affiliate companies or acquiring shares in other companies in Vietnam.

 At present, and in general, all types of companies in Vietnam, including SOEs, join stock companies, limited liability companies, and partnerships are entitled to offer stakes to foreign investors, who can buy, in theory, up to 100% of the charter capital of the company; however, in particular, the maximal or ceiling rates of less than 100% are still in existence and applicable, from time to time, to a number of specific cases, e.g. banking sector in which foreign investment is now permitted to have maximally 30%, or in public companies operating in the industries or trades in which business investment is conditional in respect of foreign investors, and detailed guidelines on foreign ownership are not yet available foreign stakes cannot exceed 49%.

 According to the prevailing regulations, foreigners can purchase stakes and remit abroad dividends and principals, directly or indirectly through local and foreign banks licensed and operating in Vietnam.
-To facilitate these transactions, foreign stake holders are entitled to open their indirect investment accounts at banks licensed to operate in Vietnam, except where Vietnamese company was now granted by competent authorities with investment certificate/ investment registration certificate, such company must open a direct investment account, which is a payment account denominated in foreign currencies or Vietnam, in a bank licensed to carry out transactions relating to the activities of foreign investors in Vietnam.
+To facilitate these transactions, foreign stake holders are entitled to open their indirect investment capital accounts (“IICA”) at banks licensed to operate in Vietnam, except where Vietnamese company was granted by competent authorities with investment registration certificate or foreign-invested company (which have member(s) or shareholder(s) being foreign entities) with foreign stakes of more than 50% of the charter capital, such company must open a direct investment capital account (“DICA”), which is a payment account denominated in foreign currencies or Vietnamese Dong, in a bank licensed to carry out transactions relating to the activities of foreign investors in Vietnam.

 The laws confirm that the legal rights and benefits of foreign stake holders in Vietnam are protected by the laws and the State of Vietnam.